-Considering the perspectives of various stakeholders—European colonial men and women, enslaved Africans, and native peoples—students explore the complex factors that led to rebellion, war, and, ultimately, the independence of the United States.
+Students consider the perspectives of various stakeholders—colonists, enslaved Africans, and native peoples—and explore the factors that led to rebellion, war, and the independence of the U.S.

 Engaging Students in Contested Issues: The Choices Approach